-Quoting from a letter received by me from the American consul at Kobe, Japan, dated May 15, 1913, in which he gives as the total manufacturing cost of a 14-line button from a Takase shell, which is the highest-priced and most difficult shell to work of all the shells they work over there, was 45! cents per thousand pieces, otherwise, 61 cents per gross.
-Senator Warson.
+Quoting from a letter received by me from the American consul at Kobe, Japan, dated May 15, 1913, in which he gives as the total manufacturing cost of a 14-line button from a Takase shell, which is the highest-priced and most difficult shell to work of all the shells they work over there, was 451 cents per thousand pieces, otherwise, 61 cents per gross.
+Senator WATSON.
 What do you mean by 14-line button?

-Mr. Willis.
+Mr. WILLIS.
 Fourteen-fortieths of an inch.
-The line measure is 40 lines to an inch, and 14 or 16 lines means so many fortieths of an made from that shell.
+The line measure is 40 lines to an inch, and 14 or 16 lines means so many fortieths of an inch.

-These Trocas or Takase buttons, you will see, are very beautiful things; some of the most beautiful pearl buttons that are made are this kind of shell to try it?
+These Trocas or Takase buttons, you will see, are very beautiful things; some of the most beautiful pearl buttons that are made are made from that shell.

 I tried to work that same shell in Muscatine in 1913, and could not do it; even paying 15 cents per gross for the first operation.
-You see, the Japanese finish the whole button for practically 61⁄2 cents per gross, and without doubt that 61⁄2 cents, which applies to that special pattern, which is a very difficult one [showing sample]-
+You see, the Japanese finish the whole button for practically 64 cents per gross, and without doubt that 64 cents, which applies to that special pattern, which is a very difficult one [showing sample]-

-Senator Warson (interposing).
-Do you mean to say you imported
+Senator WATSON (interposing).
+Do you mean to say you imported this kind of shell to try it?